People Pleasing vs. God’s Approval: Why Boundaries Matter

 “When you’re the mom breaking generational cycles”

 The other day, I was at lunch with some friends from my Bible study, talking about what it’s like to raise teenage girls in today’s world.
-I have a 13-year-old daughter, and let me tell you, nothing humbles you faster.
-Gone are the days when I thought, “My child would never…” I’ve learned quickly not to judge any parent for the challenges they face.
+I have a 13-year-old daughter, and let me tell you, it can be a humbling experience.
+I’ve learned quickly not to judge any parent for the challenges they face.

 As we laughed and reflected on what God was showing us in our study, a text came through from one of the moms in our daughter’s friend group.
 It simply read: